UC-Davis-molecular-computing/scadnano/README.md

 * View

   * **show DNA sequences:**
     Shows any DNA sequences that have been assigned to the strands.
-For large designs (e.g., DNA origami using a > 7000-base scaffold), it can take a long time to render the DNA and slow down panning and zooming.
-Thus, it is recommended to uncheck this option most of the time unless actually inspecting the DNA sequences.
-Hopefully implementing [this feature request](https://github.com/UC-Davis-molecular-computing/scadnano/issues/30) will reduce the rendering time.

   * **show DNA base mismatches:**
     Shows DNA base pair mismatches.
 When assigning DNA sequences, the default is to assign a specified DNA sequence to one strand and to automatically assign the complement to any strands bound to it, which would result in no mismatches.
 However, using either the web interface or the Python scripting library, it is possible to manually assign DNA sequences independently to strands without automatically assigning the complement to bound strands.
 This allows intentional mismatches to be placed in the design.